 While I enjoy the pea blend as a protein shake, I don't love the plant taste in my coffee.
 It does, however, also blend well with just a frother.

 Per 2 tablespoons, almond protein powder has 7 grams of protein.
 (Whey would have about 10g protein.)
 It's also worth noting that almond protein powder does thicken the coffee a bit, so you may only want to use 1 tablespoon or add some almond milk.

 If these options aren't resonating with you, perhaps you'd rather have a high protein muffin or protein cookies for breakfast with your morning cup of coffee.
 This can still support weight loss, bodybuilding, and general fitness goals.

 Ever feel like you're reading advice from someone who just doesn't get it?
 That's how I feel when I read other posts about protein coffee.
 I see posts about iced coffee, cold brew coffee, posts that suggest blending hot coffee, posts with a bunch of ingredients, etc.

 When I wake up and go for my morning coffee, I don't want cold coffee.
 I don't want to be blending things, and I don't want to be measuring a bunch of ingredients.
 I want an easy way to put a couple of spoonfuls of protein powder in hot coffee.
 That's it.
 So that's what I'm showing you here.
-Below are the results of adding whey, casein, almond, and a pea blend into hot coffee.
+Below are the results of adding whey, casein, almond, a pea blend, and collagen into hot coffee.

 And by the way, even if you blend whey into hot coffee, it does eventually separate and clump.
 It's also important to note that it is definitely not a good idea to blend anything hot in a nutribullet type blender, one that is completely sealed.
 The high temperature of the liquid can cause pressure to build up inside the blender, which can cause the contents to explode out of the container when the lid is opened.